 present a strong argument

-use reliable evidence to support your points
+use reliable evidence to support your arguments

-be written in academic style.
+be written in appropriate academic style.

 Before you begin working on an essay, you must understand what you are being asked to discuss.
 So, you must start by analysing the essay question carefully.